MINORITY/ WOMAN OWNED BUSINESS ENTEPRRISE (MWBE) CERTIFICATION

 Brooklyn Small Business Owners may Join New York State’s Largest African American Chamber of Commerce LIAACC by clicking on link...

-LIAACC’S President Honored As Ambassador For Change At 2017 Black History Month Programs Sponsored By Queens Press And Timesledger – Featured on NY1 News
+LIAACC’S President Honored As Ambassador For Change At 2017 Black History Month Programs Sponsored By Press of South East Queens And Timesledger – Featured on NY1 News

 Feature Photos by Bruce Adler Honorees at the event included (l. to r.)
 Phil Andrews, Colby Christina, Michelle Stoddart, Kristel Johnson, Patrick B. Jenkins and Courtney Ffrench.
 BY NATHAN DUKE The Queens Tribune and PRESS of Southeast Queens honored...